 External Actions workflows must be carefully implemented to align with the architectural constraints of flows built in Salesforce Flow.
 Flows are powerful, but they can also be resource-intensive and complex.
 There are potential licensing, execution throttling, and concurrency issues to consider, and database read/write limits that must be evaluated and tested.

 There are also important security considerations related to flows.
 Users with the Manage Flows permission can view and change all data and resources in the corresponding Salesforce org.
 Users with the Run Flows permission can run nearly any active flow in the Salesforce org.
-To restrict access to only those who require it (such as dashboard authors and workflow users), your Salesforce admin can enable the override default behavior setting for a flow.
+To restrict access to only those users who require it (such as dashboard authors and workflow users), your Salesforce admin can enable the override default behavior setting for a flow.
 For more information, see How Does Flow Security Work?(Link opens in a new window)

 Dashboard authors who are creating External Actions workflows should communicate with their Salesforce admins before implementing workflows to prevent undesired results.